romangrigorii/data-driven-playback-of-natural-tactile-texture/README.md

 IEEE link: https://ieeexplore.ieee.org/document/9625707

-This repo contains the embedded C code used to program PIC32 microcontroller.
+/C contains the embedded C code used to program PIC32 microcontroller.
 Microcontroller was responsible for:

+1) communication with DAC/ADC
-1) linear stage motion with velocity feedback
+2) linear stage motion driven by brushless DC motor with velocity feedback
-2) driving of servo motor for loading of tribometer stage
+3) driving of servo motor for loading of tribometer stage
-3) temperature controller for heating a tactile substrate
+4) temperature controll for heating a tactile substrate to a nominal temperature of the human body

-The repo also contains experimental protocol for gathering psychophysical data from subjects, extract a number of statistic metrics from the data, and generate the graphics that are included in the paper.
+/matlab contains experimental protocol for gathering psychophysical data from subjects, extract a number of statistic metrics from the data, and generate the graphics that are included in the paper.